A Full Guide to API Keys and JWTs

 • Protection of Master Secret: The highly sensitive API Key is transmitted very rarely, minimizing its exposure.

-• Scoped Permissions: API Keys (and therefore the JWTs derived from them) can be granted limited permissions via Roles, enforcing the principle of least privilege.
+• Scoped Permissions: API Keys (and therefore the JWTs derived from them) carry only the Scopes you select at mint time, enforcing the principle of least privilege.

 Always handle your API Keys with the utmost security.
 Use the short-lived Access Tokens for all routine API interactions.